smasher164/sumgen/README.md

 go get -u github.com/smasher164/sumgen
 ```

-Usage: `sumgen` is a tool intended `go generate`.
+Usage: `sumgen` is a tool intended for `go generate`.
 An example declaration of a sum-type would be

 ```
 package main